 GeneCards Summary for DUSP5 Gene

 DUSP5 (Dual Specificity Phosphatase 5) is a Protein Coding gene.
 Diseases associated with DUSP5 include lymphoma, malt, somatic and mantle cell lymphoma.
-Among its related pathways are MAPK signaling pathway and MAPK signaling pathway.
-GO annotations related to this gene include protein tyrosine phosphatase activity and MAP kinase tyrosine/serine/threonine phosphatase activity.
+Among its related pathways are MAPK signaling pathway and Interleukin-3, 5 and GM-CSF signaling.
+GO annotations related to this gene include phosphatase activity and protein tyrosine/serine/threonine phosphatase activity.
 An important paralog of this gene is SSH1.

 UniProtKB/Swiss-Prot Summary for DUSP5 Gene